konnectors/libs/packages/cozy-konnector-libs/docs/synchronization.md

 ## Saving document based on synchronization strategy

-To solve the synchronization process weed need to:
+To solve the synchronization process we need to:
 * be able to add synchronization data on any type of document
 * be able to compare external entries to current database state
 * provide a default implementation while letting the contributors to define their own ones